joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5661239/2024/07/26/chicago-bears-caleb-williams-training-camp-scuffle/

 **Orioles to add right-hander Zach Eflin in deal with Rays: Source**\
-`The Orioles have added to their rotation in an inter-division deal that send three prospects to aggressive seller Tampa Bay.`\
+`The Orioles have added to their rotation in an inter-division deal that sends three prospects to aggressive seller Tampa Bay.`\
 https://nytimes.com/athletic/5661439/2024/07/26/orioles-rays-zach-eflin-trade/

 **The Best of Late Night This Week**\